bigdreamsweb3/bigdreamsweb3/README.md

 A lightweight, developer-friendly abstraction layer for structured data handling in modern JavaScript apps.

 - 📦 **NPM:** https://www.npmjs.com/package/@dbrix/core
-- 🎯 Focus: simplicity, modularity, and speed
-- ⚡ Works seamlessly with Vite, Node.js, and frontend apps
 ---

 ## 📫 How to Reach Me